evoio/openfaas-sandbox/README.md

 ### UI

-The OpenFaas UI is accessible [here](http://localhost:8080/ui/) and the Prometheus UI can also be accessed [here](http://localhost:9090/graph).
+The OpenFaas UI is accessible [here](http://localhost:8080/ui/) and the Prometheus UI can be accessed [here](http://localhost:9090/graph).